Brave (Jurassic World Camp Cretaceous)

-"Brave" is the fifth episode of the second season of the streaming television series Jurassic World Camp Cretaceous, and the thirteenth overall.
+"Brave" is the fifth episode of the second season of the American streaming television series Jurassic World Camp Cretaceous, and the thirteenth episode overall.
 Written by Lindsay Kerns and directed by Eric Elrod, the episode was released on Netflix on January 22, 2021.

 The series, which is also referred to as simply Camp Cretaceous, takes place during and after the events of the 2015 film Jurassic World.
 It follows a group of six teenagers who are left behind on Isla Nublar after various dinosaurs escape their habitats.

 "Brave" takes place entirely in a flashback and features the return of Sean Giambrone as the voice of Ben, a character who audiences were led to believe had died in the first season's finale.
 In its initial release, the episode received mixed reviews from critics, with some criticizing the storytelling techniques used throughout the episode, and others lauding the story that brought back a beloved character.